 Statistically, hiring an attorney might be your only hope of beating the charge and avoiding serious prison time.

-The Tormey Law Firm is a team of aggressive criminal defense attorneys, including an active NJ prosecutor, dedicated to giving you the best possible defense and keeping you out of prison.
+The Tormey Law Firm is a team of aggressive criminal defense attorneys, including a former NJ prosecutor, dedicated to giving you the best possible defense and keeping you out of prison.
 We have extensive experience handling violent crime cases, including kidnapping, stalking, harassment, and assault.

 Because we have a prosecutor on staff, we’ve got a unique understanding of the kinds of arguments that the other side will make against you.
 We’ve also developed advanced defense strategies that we can use to help you beat the case.

 Give us a call for a free consultation, and please continue reading this page for additional information about kidnapping charges in New Jersey.

 Kidnapping in NJ is an indictable criminal offense that is governed by N.J.S.A.
 2C:13-1, which states that a person may not unlawfully remove or confine someone else for the purpose of getting a ransom.
 More broadly, the statute also stipulates that a person may not confine someone else for the purpose of facilitating a crime, aiding an escape, inflicting bodily injury, or terrorizing the victim.
 This statute can apply in a lot of situations.